David is a subversion, as the heroes are the ones that mete out his karmic punishment rather than the villains he

 The first, however, is a combination of You Know Too Much and You Have Outlived Your Usefulness with the standard Traitor's Reward cited as either an explanation or an excuse.
 By contrast, the Small Council is actively seeking to publically distance itself politically from an atrocity committed with their secret approval and tacit encouragement.
-The only person who expresses distaste for such a traitor is Jaime Lannister when confronting Lady Spicer and he still sticks to his father's agreement to reward her with titles and good marriages for her family (though not quite the ones she was hoping for) so this is also an aversion of this trope.
+The only person who expresses distaste for such a den of traitors is Jaime Lannister when confronting Lady Spicer, and he still sticks to his father's agreement to reward her with titles and good marriages for her family (though decidedly not quite the ones she was hoping for).
+So, this is also an aversion of this trope after nodding at it.
 A Lannister, after all, pays his debts... even while twisting his top lip in distaste.
 However Jaime's cousin Ser Daven Lannister also shows distaste for the Freys, wishing that some of those under his command would die, though notably finds a few decent (the ones that didn't take part in the Red Wedding).

 King David was fighting a civil war against King Saul's successor, Ish-Bosheth, and two opportunistic officers assassinated the enemy king and presented his head to David in anticipation of a reward.
 He executed the traitors, cut off their hands and feet, and hung their corpses up by the pool at Hebron as a warning to others.
 As for Ish-Bosheth, David ordered him buried with full honors.
 This is also in keeping with how he treated an Amalekite who came bringing his predecessor Saul's crown and armband, claiming to have done a mercy-killing on Saul himself.
 Although David presumably found out later (after executing him) that the man was lying, he cited his decision concerning this other man to Ish-Bosheth's murderers, pointing out that what they'd done was far worse.